Temporal Reasoning on Implicit Events from Distant Supervision: Pattern-Based Pre-Training

+We then construct supervision instances under the assumption that the extracted temporal expressions describe the start times of the associated verbs (e.g., \textit{went} started on \textit{January $1^{\textrm{st}}$} in Fig.~\ref{fig:extraction-example}) .
+Each instance comprises an event pair, a temporal relation, and an estimation on the temporal difference between the two start times.
+Each event is a phrase constructed by taking all relevant arguments of the predicate verb in the SRL parses.
+We represent the differences between the two start times as one of seven coarse temporal units: \{$\leq$minutes, hours, days, weeks, months, years, $\geq$decades\}.
+For example, we get \textit{go to park} is \textbf{weeks} before \textit{write review} as shown in Fig.~\ref{fig:extraction-example}.
+In addition to the event pairs, we randomly sample sentences within the paragraph to use as the context that better defines the events.
+We collect 700k instances from this cross-sentence extraction process from Wikipedia.

+\paragraph{Language Model (LM) Pre-Training Data} We couple the specialized temporal pre-training data described above with additional paragraphs that are used to perform conventional language model pre-training using the original denoising task proposed in \citet{raffel2020exploring}.
+This is done to maintain part of the original language model's semantics and to avoid overfitting.
+We use the Gutenberg Dataset \cite{lahiri:2014:SRW} as the source and collect 1 million paragraphs for this purpose.

-\paragraph{Data Format} For the first two sources, we format input sequences of \keywordCode{event: [EventA] starts [Relation] [EventB]. story: [Paragraph]} and output sequences of \keywordCode{answer: [Label] [Distance]}.
-Here \keywordCode{[EventA]} are the tokens that describe the first event; \keywordCode{[EventB]} are the ones that describe the second event; \keywordCode{[Paragraph]} are the tokens of the paragraph that contains both events. \keywordCode{[Relation]} is either \keywordCode{before} or \keywordCode{after} and \keywordCode{[Label]} is either \keywordCode{positive} or \keywordCode{negative}.
-When the label is positive, the relation will be the gold relation extracted from the text; when it is negative, the relation will be the opposite as the extracted relation.
-We randomly make 50\% of the instances to be negative. \keywordCode{[Distance]} is one of the 7 coarse temporal units represented with a set of blank tokens \keywordCode{[extra\_id\_N]}.
-For the within-sentence extractions, we leave it to be blank so that the objective function will not include it when computing the loss.
+\paragraph{Data Format} We then format the within / cross-sentence extraction data to consistent instances that have input sequences of \keywordCode{event:[EventA] starts [Relation][EventB].story:[Paragraph]} and output sequences of \keywordCode{answer:[Label][Distance]}.
+Here \keywordCode{[EventA]} represents the tokens that describe the first event; \keywordCode{[EventB]} represents the ones that describe the second event; and \keywordCode{[Paragraph]} represents the tokens of the context, which is non-empty only for cross-sentence extractions. \keywordCode{[Relation]} is either \keywordCode{before} or \keywordCode{after}, and \keywordCode{[Label]} is either \keywordCode{positive} or \keywordCode{negative}.
+When the label is positive, the relation will be the gold relation extracted from the text; when it is negative, the relation will be the inverse of the extracted relation.
+We randomly make 50\% of the instances negative. \keywordCode{[Distance]} is one of the 7 coarse temporal units represented with a set of blank tokens \keywordCode{[extra\_id\_N]}.
+We leave it to be blank for the within-sentence extractions so that the objective function will not include it in loss computations.
+The LM pre-training data follows the original format in \citet{raffel2020exploring}.